Lifestyle Choices Key to Dementia Prevention

 Consuming excessive sugar can lead to oxidative stress and inflammation, both of which are detrimental to brain health and linked to cognitive decline.

-Indulging in high sugar consumption promotes insulin resistance, starving of essential glucose.
+Indulging in high sugar consumption promotes insulin resistance, starving brain cells of essential glucose.

 This deprivation often results in brain fog and impaired cognitive function.